 I am a Palestinian woman choreographer living in Palestine\Israel.
-I am a feminist from traditional Arab society making contemporary dance work that challenges our customs and gender norms.
-My identity doesn't fit neatly into society’s expectations of my ethnicity, gender, the place I live, or the people I live with.
+I am a feminist coming from a traditional Arab society making contemporary dance work that challenges our customs and gender norms.
+I am Palestinian Arab with an Israeli ID, making contemporary dance work that challenges the political status-quo on a contested piece of land.

-I am disliked by Israelis because I am Arab, and rejected by Arabs because I work with Israelis.
-My work has been called brave, crazy, and even vulgar.
+I live in a severely complicated reality, disliked by many Israelis because I am Arab, and rejected by many Arabs because I work with Jewish Israelis.
+My identity doesn't fit neatly into any society’s expectations of me.